Separate names with a comma.

 If he wants to jump right into ATC and serve his country in the process, then enlist in any of the military branches (minus CG) would be fine.
 My recommendation in order would be Air Force, Navy, Marines, Army.

-He could wait, obtain at least 3 years of “progressively competitive work experience” and then apply.
+He could wait, obtain at least 3 years of “progressively competitive work experience” and then apply to the FAA.
 I don’t think he’d be as competitive with that route though.
 I’m not sure that they’ll be pulling as many from the off the street applicant pool as in previous years.

 If he decides to go the military route, let him know that the Air Force is a 6 year commitment.
 I can't speak for the other branches but as Velocity said, he can serve his country and complete his degree with a whole lot of tuition assistance if he wants to.